Natasha, Pierre & The Great Comet of 1812: United States Regional

+Writers Theatre of Glencoe, Illinois, staged The Great Comet from September through November 2024 starring Aurora Penepacker as Natasha and Evan Tyrone Martin as Pierre.

 International

-The show had its international premiere in Quito, Ecuador in September 2014, in a Spanish-language production produced by Teatro Parapluie.
+The show had its international premiere in Quito, Ecuador, in September 2014, in a Spanish-language production produced by Teatro Parapluie.

-A Brazilian production opened in August 2018, in Portuguese, with Bruna Guerin as Natasha, André Frateschi as Pierre and Gabriel Leone as Anatole.
+A Brazilian production opened in August 2018, in Portuguese, with Bruna Guerin as Natasha, André Frateschi as Pierre, and Gabriel Leone as Anatole.
 The production won the Prêmio Reverência popular vote Award for "Best Musical."

-A Japanese production, helmed by the entertainment company Toho, opened at the Tokyo Metropolitan Theatre on January 5, 2019 and ran through January 27, 2019.
-It starred Nogizaka46's Erika Ikuta as Natasha and Yoshio Inoue as Pierre.
+A Japanese production, helmed by the entertainment company Toho, opened at the Tokyo Metropolitan Theatre on January 5, 2019, and ran through January 27, 2019.
+It starred Nogizaka46's Erika Ikuta Natasha and Yoshio Inoue as Pierre.

-The Korean production will be held starting from March 2021, until May 2021.
+The Korean production ran from March 2021 until May 2021, starring Haena and Jung Eun-ji as Natasha, and Hong Kwang-ho and K.Will as Pierre.
+In 2024, the production returned to Korea featuring Lee Jisoo, Yoo Yeon-jung, and Park Soobin as Natasha, and Ha Do-kwon, K.Will, and Julian Jootaek Kim as Pierre.

-Variety also reports that productions in London and Korea are currently under discussion, with additional interest in China and the Philippines.
+Variety also reported that productions in London and Korea were under discussion, with additional interest in China and the Philippines.

-The Canadian premiere produced by Musical Stage Co. and Crow's Theatre was set to run from January 26 to February 14, 2021 at the Winter Garden Theatre in Toronto, but was suspended due to the COVID-19 pandemic and subsequent shutdown of the theatrical industry.
+The Canadian premiere produced by Musical Stage Co. and Crow's Theatre was set to run from January 26 to February 14, 2021, at the Winter Garden Theatre in Toronto, but was suspended due to the COVID-19 pandemic and consequent shutdown of theaters.
+It was rescheduled for December 5, 2023 to March 24, 2024, at the Crow's Theatre.
+In summer 2025, it will transfer to the Royal Alexandra Theatre.
+Elsewhere in Canada, MacEwan University mounted the Western-Canada premiere production from February 12–16, 2025.

-The European premiere will open in February 2023 at the Landestheater Linz in Austria.
+The European premiere was in February 2023 at the Landestheater in Linz, Austria.

-Regional

-Licensing rights for The Great Comet are available through Samuel French, Inc. Capital City Theatre of Madison, Wisconsin staged the production June 3-12, 2022.
-The West Coast premiere is slated for Fall of 2022 with the Shotgun Players in Berkeley, California.
-In March of 2022, Tantrum Theatre in Athens, OH will premiere the first east coast production post Broadway.
-This production is produced in tandem with Ohio University, of which Malloy is an alumni.
-A production was premiered by the Weitzenhoffer Family College of Fine Arts at the University of Oklahoma in October of 2022.
+The Australian premiere was mounted by the Darlinghurst Theatre, running at the Eternity Playhouse from 7 July to 20 August 2023.
+Reviews were positive, citing the staging and diverse casting.

+The Chinese premiere ran from December 2023 to March 2024 at the Nine Trees Future Art Center and the Bank of Communications Qiantan 31 Performing Arts Center with Cooper Grodin starring as Pierre.

+A New Zealand production, produced by WITCH Music Theatre, opened at the Hannah Playhouse Theatre, Wellington in April 2024.